-In this course specific topics from the fields of "Corporate Governance", "Experimental Finance" or related areas of finance will be dealt with in depth.
+In this course specific topics from various fields of Finance including Corporate Governance will be dealt with in depth.
 Students will have to work on the main topic of the seminar in some detail and write a term paper on a specific sub-topic that will be allocated to them.
 In the seminar, students will present their own paper, discuss other students' papers, and participate actively in the classroom discussions.